 The Corn Refiners Association (CRA) is actively recruiting for its Internship Program.
-The CRA Internship Program is designed to provide current university students and recent graduates with practical experience and an introduction to careers in environmental policy, government relations, or communications.
+The CRA Internship Program is designed to provide current university students and recent graduates with practical experience and an introduction to careers in environmental policy, food policy, government relations, or trade policy.

 “With an elevated emphasis on teaching, CRA exposed me to a plethora of invaluable knowledge and experience regarding both environmental law and policy as well as agricultural markets and sustainability.
 Educational and practical experience aside, however, CRA provided me with countless other invaluable life lessons and friendships of which I will not soon forget.
 In sum, working with CRA was truly a pleasure and an experience I believe will continue to have a profoundly positive impact on my life.”